RMHogervorst/blog/content/post/2017-01-21-markov-chain.md

 I'm using the packages dplyr, stringr, tidytext and tidyr.
 If you'd like to follow along download the [dataset](https://github.com/RTrek/TNG/raw/master/data/TNG.rda "this link goes to the dataset ~26 mb, if you don't trust that, go to that repo and download the csv file from data-raw") and load it in R with load("path to file")

 The dataset itself is rather large `dim(TNG) #110176     17` with 11 thousand rows and 17 variables.
 However we will only use the variables `type`, `who` and `text`. `Type` contains either "description" or "speech".
 We only need speech.
-Because I was a novice and because in general I'm not very tidy [2](Which%20is%20rather%20ironic%20since%20I%20like%20to%20adore%20to%20Tidy%20principles...) this dataset is rather dirty.
+Because I was a novice and because in general I'm not very tidy [2] (Which is rather ironic since I like to adore to Tidy principles...) this dataset is rather dirty.
 I copied and did not sanitize the who part.
 This means that if you filter on "Riker", you will not get everything he said.
 The script has weird things like: "Riker's com voice", "Riker's voice" and several variants of "V.O." (means voice over).

 Cleaning the who column
 -----------------------